“They” made my life possible

 I was momentarily surprised that they could felt like anyone could possibly have underestimated their formidable intellectual presence in the world.
 But for years afterwards I felt guilty — guilty for having equated their existential presence with their femininity, and for having leaned on their care labor to help me survive the toxic culture of the university, as if that were in any way their job.
 Now, ironically, it feels like my increasing distance from graduate school (and from the academy) makes it easier for me to read their work, or even to acknowledge their thought in a way that formerly was structurally foreclosed.

-I would like to hope that the resultant reading is something more than, inevitably, a misreading.
-But if the nonbinary reading of Lauren Berlant’s work is a scene of misrecognition, Berlant would remind us that misrecognition is also an optimism.
+The nonbinary reading of Lauren Berlant’s work may itself be a scene of misrecognition.
+But Berlant would remind us that misrecognition is also an optimism.
 And maybe that’s what we can learn from Berlant’s struggles with a contradictory existence: not just how to use “they” pronouns, but how to find optimism in the struggle to get by in a bad, incoherent world.

 Berlant, Lauren.
 2016.
 “The commons: Infrastructures for troubling times.”
 Environment and Planning D no. 34 (3):393-419.